HeriSwoS/HeriSwoS/README.md

 testando
 hey, i'm Herivelto from Cursogame.dev, this is my working in progress portfolio.

-Alterando o perfil com o uso do pull request
+Changing the profile using pull request